sreelakshmii-a/Hackthon/README.md

 # Hackthon
-This is for the Tinkher
+This is for the Tinker Hackathon held on 1st of February 2025.
+This is our first ever Hackathonnn!